MobileRobots/amr-ros-config/README.md

 `amr_robots_gazebo` which can be used to reference files contained within it from other launch files, etc.

-See gazebo/README.md for more information about using the Gazebo simulator.
+See [gazebo/README.md](gazebo/README.md) for more information about using this configuration with the Gazebo simulator.

 See <http://wiki.ros.org/Robots/Pioneer> for more discussion about the differences between using Gazebo and other ROS simulators , or